sandialabs/cross-sim/readme.md

 # CrossSim

+### Version 3.0

-CrossSim is a GPU-accelerated, Python-based crossbar simulator designed to model analog in-memory computing for neural networks and linear algebra applications.
+CrossSim is a GPU-accelerated, Python-based crossbar simulator designed to model analog in-memory computing for any application that relies on matrix operations: neural networks, signal processing, solving linear systems, and many more.
 It is an accuracy simulator and co-design tool that was developed to address how analog hardware effects in resistive crossbars impact the quality of the algorithm solution.

-CrossSim provides a special interface to model analog accelerators for neural network inference and training, and also has an API that allows different algorithms to be built on resistive memory array building blocks.
+CrossSim has a Numpy-like API that allows different algorithms to be built on resitive memory array building blocks.
+CrossSim cores can be used as drop-in replacements for Numpy in application code to emulate deployment on analog hardware.
+It also has a special interface to model analog accelerators for neural network inference.

 CrossSim can model device and circuit non-idealities such as arbitrary programming errors, conductance drift, cycle-to-cycle read noise, and precision loss in analog-to-digital conversion (ADC).
 It also uses a fast, internal circuit simulator to model the effect of parasitic metal resistances on accuracy.
 For neural network inference, it can simulate accelerators with significant parameterizability at the system architecture level and can be used to explore how design choices such as weight bit slicing, negative number representation scheme, ADC ranges, and array size affect the sensitivity to these analog errors.
-CrossSim can be accelerated on CUDA GPUs, and inference simulations have been run on large-scale deep neural networks such as ResNet50 on ImageNet.
+CrossSim can be accelerated on CUDA GPUs, and inference simulations have been run on large-scale, industry-standard deep neural networks such as ResNet50 on ImageNet.
+CrossSim's simulation speed on ResNet50 is within ~3X of TensorFlow-Keras using baseline (simplest) analog hardware simulation settings.

 For neural network training accelerators, CrossSim can generate lookup tables of device behavior from experimental data.
-These lookup tables can realistically simulate the accuracy impact of arbitrarily complex conductance update characteristics, including write nonlinearity, write asymmetry, write stochasticity, and device-to-device variability.
+These lookup tables can realistically simulate the accuracy impact of arbitrarily complex conductance update characteristics, including write nonlinearity, write asymmetry, write stochasticity, and device-to-device variability. __To simulate neural network training, please use CrossSim Version 2.0.
+Support for neural network training will be brought back in a future software update.__

 CrossSim does not explicitly model the energy, area, or speed of analog accelerators.
-A full description of CrossSim's parameters and modeling assumptions can be found in the [manual](https://github.com/sandialabs/cross-sim/blob/main/docs/CrossSim_Inference_manual_v2.0.pdf).

 ## Requirements
-CrossSim has been tested on Ubuntu 18.04, and Windows 10 using Python 3.7.6.
+CrossSim has been tested on Ubuntu 18.04, and Windows 10 using Python 3.10.8.

 CrossSim requires the following Python packages:
-* TensorFlow 2.4.1 (includes Keras 2.4.0)
-* Numpy 1.20.3
+* Numpy 1.24.3
-* SciPy 1.7.1
+* SciPy 1.11.1
-* Pandas 1.3.3
+* TensorFlow 2.13.0 (for DNN inference)
+* IPython 8.8.0 (for tutorials)
-* MatPlotLib 3.4.3
+* MatPlotLib 3.7.2 (for tutorials and application examples)
-* CuPy 8.3.0 with CUDA 10.2, or Cupy 10.3.1 with CUDA 11.2 (if GPU acceleration is enabled)
+* CuPy 8.3.0 with CUDA 10.2, or Cupy 12.1.0 with CUDA 11.1 (for GPU acceleration)

 Several of the neural network models provided with CrossSim may require additional packages.
 ImageNet models may require: